Skip navigation

 This test looks for a protein called albumin in a urine sample.

-Albumin can also be measured using a blood test or another urine test, called the protein urine test.
+Albumin can also be measured using a blood test or another urine test, called the urine protein test.

 How the Test is Performed